ocombe/ocLazyLoad/README.md

 });
 ```

 The files, by default, will be inserted before the last child of the `head` element.
-You can override this by using `insertBefore: 'cssSelector'`:
+You can override this by using `insertBefore: 'cssSelector'` (it uses jQuery if available, or document.querySelector otherwise):
 ```js
 $ocLazyLoad.load({
 	insertBefore: '#load_css_before',